mdbergmann/cl-gserver/README.markdown

      (cons current-state current-state))))
 ```

-This implements two message handlers using pattern matching of `trivia` library.
+This implements two message handlers using pattern matching with help of `trivia` library.
 You are free to implement the handlers however you like as long as the return conventions are met.
+An error is raised if no `cons` is returned, in which case the server responds with `(cons :handler-error "<error-message>")` to the `call`.

 The convention of `handle-call` is to always return a `cons` where the `car` value is to value to be returned and the new state value as `cdr`.

-So `:pop` takes the current `car` of the backing list which will be returned to the caller and `cdr` of the current state will become the new state.
+So `:pop` in the examnple takes the current `car` of the backing list which will be returned to the caller and `cdr` of the current state will become the new state.

+##### Asynchronous `cast`

 Now we also want to push values.
 This will be done by `cast`ing to the server.